Updated:

 Frequently asked questions

-Does CAAT invest directly or through external managers?
+Does CAAT invest directly in farmland?

 Profile maintained by Altss using OSINT (open-source intelligence), regulatory filings, licensed data partners, and verified direct submissions.
 Read the methodology.
 Last updated: .
 Continuous refresh with full update cycles at least every 30 days.

-Need institutional-grade insight on family offices?
+Need institutional-grade insight on pension funds?

 Altss delivers: